Protect your child

 In some games like Minecraft or Roblox people deliberately try to intimidate other players.
 In multi-player games where gamers talk to one another – you might find abusive language, harassment and there have been instances of grooming.
 It’s vital therefore that your child knows how to report abuse and talks to you if something is causing them concern.

 Teenagers may be very protective of their online network and feel you are interfering with their private lives.
-Take a look at this resource from CEOP, which is an excellent source of advice for communicating with older children.
+However, one of the best ways to support child protection is to make them aware of online harms.

 Explain how easy it is to pretend to be someone else online, and why an adult may wish to approach them.